Dropsource/monarch_samples/samples_riverpod/README.md

 Monarch sample code and stories using [Riverpod](https://riverpod.dev/).

-_Monarch is a tool for Flutter developers.
-It makes building beautiful widgets a more pleasant and faster experience.
+_Monarch is a tool for building Flutter widgets in isolation.
+It makes building beautiful apps a simpler and faster experience.
 Find out more at https://monarchapp.io_

 ## Running the sample stories